 Final Thoughts on Cortisol Levels

 Although cortisol is often viewed as a bad actor, we need it to live.
-The problem is medications, a lack of exercise, processed foods and high stress levels can leave us living with too much cortisol in the body.
-In rare cases, a (usually benign) tumor could be the root cause of high cortisol levels.
+There are many causes for too-low or too-high cortisol levels, but many of them are environmental or lifestyle-related.
+In rare cases, a (usually benign) tumor could be the root cause of abnormal cortisol levels.
 Your doctor can order routine tests to determine your cortisol levels and suggest ways to lower it.

 Regardless, we could all probably tap in to natural cortisol-lowering techniques like mindfulness, exercise, and a diet rich in fresh vegetables, clean protein and fruit.
 So in order to keep your cortisol levels in check, remember the following: